Steve-Kirby/Steve-Kirby.github.io/Coursework-Year1.md

   </div>
   <div class="col-xs-6">
     <h3>Assignment 1 - Copy a Website using image</h3>
-    <p>Using just an image and some pre written text we were tasked with marking up the text so that the page had the same underlying
+    <p>Using just an image and some pre-written text, we were tasked with marking up the text so that the page had the same underlying
-structure as a website and then using css to make it look like the final result</p>
+structure as a website and then using CSS to make it look like the final result.</p>
   </div>
 </div>
 <div class="row">